-- The median employee was identified for 2020 based on the employee population on December 31, 2020, which consisted of all full-time, part-time, temporary, and seasonal employees employed on that date.
-Our employee population does not include approximately 398 employees of Altabancorp, which we acquired in October 2021. - To find the median of the annual total compensation of all our employees (other than our CEO), we used wages from our payroll records as reported to the Internal Revenue Service on Form W-2 for the fiscal year 2020.
-In making this determination, we annualized the compensation of full-time and part-time permanent employees who were employed on December 31, 2020, but who did not work for us the entire year.
-No full-time equivalent adjustments were made for part-time employees. - We identified our median employee using this compensation measure and methodology, which was consistently applied to all employees who were included in the calculation. - Based on our decision to use the same median employee identified in 2020, we reviewed 2021 compensation for this median employee, which was calculated by adding together all elements of this employee's compensation for 2021 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$65,451. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our 2021 Summary Compensation Table.
+- The median employee was identified for 2022 based on the employee population on December 31, 2022, which consisted of all full-time, part-time, temporary, and seasonal employees employed on that date. - To find the median of the annual total compensation of all our employees (other than our CEO), we used wages from our payroll records as reported to the Internal Revenue Service on Form W-2 for the fiscal year 2022.
+In making this determination, we annualized the compensation of full-time and part-time permanent employees who were employed on December 31, 2022, but who did not work for us the entire year.
+No full-time equivalent adjustments were made for part-time employees. - We identified our median employee using this compensation measure and methodology, which was consistently applied to all employees who were included in the calculation. - We reviewed 2022 compensation for this median employee, which was calculated by adding together all elements of this employee's compensation for 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. We identified an anomaly with the employee's 2022 compensation that would have significantly impacted our pay ratio and therefore we substituted this employee with an employee immediately adjacent to the median employee that had substantially similar 2022 W-2 compensation to that of the originally identified median employee. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our 2022 Summary Compensation Table.